IACR/conference-template/README.md

 15. Add rump session page, if applicable
 16. Update the program as there are changes to the schedule, talk title, and/or speakers
 17. Add session chairs, slides, paper links, and speakers to the program
+18. Add Zoom links if applicable, as well as links to session/talk videos

 During the conference, you will also need to:
 * Add announcements to main page, if applicable
 * Update the program if there are last-minute schedule changes
 * Open rump session submissions and add link
 * Add rump session program once finalized
+* Update author slides as they come in (some authors really leave it until the last minute :weary:)

 In addition to these steps, you may need to:
 * Update the sponsors page as additional sponsorships come in
-* Add a website update
+* Add a website update if there is a major schedule change or announcement

 All this to say: do not underestimate the amount of work required to maintain the conference website.